iliutafilip/leviathan/README.md

 # Leviathan LLM-Powered SSH Honeypot

 Leviathan is a low-code high-interaction SSH honeypot written in Python that leverages a Large Language Model to emulate realistic shell behavior.
-It captures attacker interactions and logs them in structured JSON format,
+It captures attacker interactions and logs them in structured JSON format.

 ## Quick Start Using Docker Compose